 140 years to double your money at .06%….Please don’t keep a sizable amount of money in a traditional savings account, it is a Common Money Mistake You Can Correct in an Hour

-At a minimum we want to be able to fend for ourself financially until the day we are both gone.
+At a minimum, we want to be able to fend for ourselves financially until the day we are both gone.
 I want my future children to depend on us if they run into financial problems – not the other way around.

-We are counting on investing returns to expedite Financial Independence and build a pile of cash that will last forever.
+We are counting on investment returns to expedite Financial Independence and build a pile of cash that will last forever.
 Without using a mix of stocks and bonds, this would not be possible at our current income projections.
-To put it simply, we wouldn’t be able to save enough with risk free investment gains to meet our goals.
+To put it simply, we wouldn’t be able to save enough with risk-free investment gains to meet our goals.
 There is a bigger financial risk using CDs vs a balanced investment portfolio.

 The best advice I can give you to get over the fear of losing money is to continue reading success stories and researching historical gains.
 If you continually invest over long periods of time in a diversified portfolio you should be able to sleep at night.